meta4d-me/meta4d-nft/docs/design.md

         - The user acknowledges this result by sending a transaction, and the singer/operator's sign this result.
 If the user refuses to accept the game result, anyone could send a transaction after obtaining the signature of the signer and operator to settle the game

+> note: lock and settle is 1-1 corresponding.
+If the lock is a Role with M4M-NFT, it can only be settled once, and then
+> the NFT will be unlocked.
+If the lock is a Role without M4M-NFT, it can be settled multiple times, and should unlock
+> manually.